Hospice Nurse

 • RN-BC: Registered Nurse-Board, 2022

 As well as the main sections of a hospice nurse resume, optional sections can help you prove your credentials to employers.
-Take a look at the sections below and add any that help you show how and why you're right for the job.
+Choose optional sections from the list below, if they help to showcase your relevant skills and experience.

 Voluntary work can help you develop useful skills, so it's a valuable addition to your hospice nurse resume.
-Add your volunteer job title or role, the name of the organization, its location and the dates you were involved.
+Include the title of your volunteer role, who you volunteered for, as well as the dates you carried out the work.
+Provide brief details of your responsibilities and the impact you made.

 References